r-craig73/rebuild-onefootball/README.md

 | Generate functional popular pages, news and trending soccer videos links and/or API calls. | Ongoing |

 ## Tasks to Complete
-[x] Use bootstrap Card to edit news and video sections.
+- [x] Use bootstrap Card to edit news and video sections.
-[ ] Setup bootstrap.
-[ ] Use either bootstrap Input group or unique button type to replicate a magnifying glass icon.
+- [ ] Use either bootstrap Input group or unique button type to replicate a magnifying glass icon.
-[ ] Copy Onefootball text styling.
+- [ ] Copy Onefootball text styling.
-[x] Use bootstrap 4 to dropdown languages, but not functional.
+- [x] Use bootstrap 4 to dropdown languages, but not functional.

 ## Technologies Used